-Prior to joining TAC, Amy was a longtime Capitol staffer in the office of Texas Sen. Joan Huffman, serving as deputy committee director during Sen. Huffman's tenure as chair of the Texas Senate Select Committee on Mass Violence Prevention and Community Safety, the Texas Senate Select Committee on Redistricting and the Texas Senate Committee on State Affairs.
+Prior to joining TAC, Amy was a longtime Capitol staffer in the office of Texas Sen. Joan Huffman, serving as deputy committee director during Sen. Huffman's

 Amy also served as a legislative aide in the office of State Rep. Charlie Geren and for the City of Fort Worth.
-Her in-depth, firsthand experience of the legislative process will be a critical asset to TLR's advocacy efforts at the Capitol.
+Her in-depth, first-hand experience of the legislative process will be a critical asset to TLR's advocacy efforts at the Capitol.